GiserLi157/ProjectEASRAPP/README.md

+# Attention please
+Test data that are larger than 100M is difficult to be uploaded on GitHub.
+However, the test data could be downloaded at https://drive.google.com/drive/folders/1Q00JZYo-gopVuN2g-epeXTxP0y_tYwrT?usp=sharing.

 # Welcome to EASRAPP (An Open-Source Semi-Automatic Python GUI-Based Application for Extraction and Analysis of Surface Ruptures in a large earthquake)

 - EASRAPP, written in Python, is a free, open-source system with simplified interactive interfaces tailed to the rapid extraction and analysis of surface ruptures.